 The visual display of these four collections in Mode Brut will allow organic narratives to take place while using a “fashion show” segment as the center of the story, aiming to create stylish, innovative, and humorous compositions.
 The virtual fashion show will feature participating artists and their collections and will be streamed online during opening week.
 The Museum of Craft and Design and Creativity Explored are honored to be able to present Mode Brut to the Bay Area and beyond and be part of a larger inclusive narrative.

-Featured Artists* Include Ian Adams, Zachary Adams, Antonio Benjamin, Alissa Bledsoe, Pablo Calderon, José Campos, Kevin Chu, Linda Davenport, Samedi Djeimguero, Katherine Finn-Gamino, Christina Marie Fong, Michelle Gonzales, Daniel Green, Joseph “JD” Green, Maribel Guzman, Camille Holvoet, Jesus Huezo, Vincent Jackson, Kaocrew “Yah” Kakabutra, Andrew Lee, Ade Lewis, Delia Liu, Steven Liu, Taneya Lovelace, Marcus McClure, James Miles, Miriam Munguia, James Nielsen, José Nuñez, Joseph Omolayole, Nubia Ortega, Musette Perkins, Thomas Pringle, Paul Pulizzano, Yolanda Ramirez, Corine Raper, Ethel Revita, Emma Reyes, Irene Rivas, Kevin Roach, Cheryle Rutledge, Yukari Sakura, Hung Kei Shiu, Ka Wai Shiu, Anne Slater, Amani Swalim, Kate Thompson, Kathy Wen, Rory White, Gerald Wiggins, and Doris Yen.
+Featured Artists* Include Ian Adams, Zachary Adams, Antonio Benjamin, Alissa Bledsoe, Olivia Byers-Straus, Pablo Calderon, José Campos, Kevin Chu, Linda Davenport, Samedi Djeimguero, Katherine Finn-Gamino, Christina Marie Fong, Michelle Gonzales, Daniel Green, Joseph “JD” Green, Maribel Guzman, Camille Holvoet, Jesus Huezo, Vincent Jackson, Kaocrew “Yah” Kakabutra, Andrew Lee, Ade Lewis, Delia Liu, Steven Liu, Taneya Lovelace, Marcus McClure, James Miles, Miriam Munguia, James Nielsen, José Nuñez, Joseph Omolayole, Nubia Ortega, Musette Perkins, Thomas Pringle, Paul Pulizzano, Yolanda Ramirez, Corine Raper, Ethel Revita, Emma Reyes, Irene Rivas, Kevin Roach, Cheryle Rutledge, Yukari Sakura, Hung Kei Shiu, Ka Wai Shiu, Anne Slater, Amani Swalim, Kate Thompson, Kathy Wen, Rory White, Gerald Wiggins, and Doris Yen.